 Francis Scott Key Bridge in Baltimore collapses after column hit by large ship; search and rescue underway

-The Francis Scott Key Bridge in Baltimore collapsed early Tuesday after a column was hit by a large container ship, sending vehicles and people into the Patapsco River, authorities said.
+The Francis Scott Key Bridge in Baltimore collapsed early Tuesday after a column was hit by a large container ship after the vessel lost power, sending vehicles and people into the Patapsco River, authorities said.

 Baltimore City Fire Chief James Wallace told reporters Tuesday morning the scene was "an active search and rescue."
 The Coast Guard was taking part.